Harbor View Hotel & Resort on Martha’s Vineyard

 On the first weekend in June, my husband and I stayed in Room 222 in the Main Building.
 Renovated about four years ago, the room was updated and spacious with a comfortable king-sized bed.
 A pillowed window seat beneath the bay window faced the treed driveway entrance on the side of the hotel.
 The bathroom and room décor were standard but made for a pleasant stay.

-The new executive chef at Harbor View, Shaun Sells, is a graduate of Johnson & Wales University in Rhode Island.
+The new executive chef at Harbor View Hotel & Resort on Martha’s Vineyard, Shaun Sells, is a graduate of Johnson & Wales University in Rhode Island.
 His menu puts a contemporary twist on classic New England fare, including plenty of locally sourced fish and produce.
 The sumptuous Sunday buffet brunch, which includes a raw bar and omelet station, is a steal at $28 per person.

-Although this self-contained resort has everything on premises to keep guests from straying, the beauty and diversity of the island invite exploration.
+Although Harbor View Hotel & Resort on Martha’s Vineyard is a self-contained resort and has everything on-premises to keep guests from straying, the beauty and diversity of the island invite exploration.
 Edgartown’s downtown area hosts an eclectic collection of boutiques, B&Bs, restaurants, inns, and art galleries that are about a five-minute walk from the hotel.
 Most of the shops are more traditional than trendy, more preppy than glitzy.
-You can take drive, ride bicycles, or take public buses to get around if you want to go farther.
+You can drive, ride bicycles, or take public buses to get around if you want to go farther.
 The hotel concierge can arrange tee times, bike rentals, adventure tours, and water sports.

-It’s easy to understand why people return year after year.
+It’s easy to understand why people return to the Harbor View Hotel & Resort on Martha’s Vineyard year after year.
 Each visit promises new discoveries in a setting steeped in tradition.

 IF YOU GO: